HappySeaFox/anagrams/README.md

 Search the longest chain in the hash with `AnagramFinder`.

 AnagramFinder adds a single Latin character (from 'a' to 'z') to the word and gets all its anagrams, checks their lengths, and repeats the search recursively with the first found anagram.
-Pseudo code:
+Pseudocode:
 ```
 hash = parseDictionary()